Heba-Ansari19/PetMind-Pet-Supplies/README.md

   		ELSE 'Unknown'
 	END AS size,

-	-- Replace 'unlisted' or NULL price with 0, cast to numeric, round 2 decimals ROUND(COALESCE(NULLIF(price, 'unlisted') :: NUMERIC, 0), 2) AS price,
+	-- Replace 'unlisted' or NULL price with 0, cast to numeric, round to 2 decimals ROUND(COALESCE(NULLIF(price, 'unlisted') :: NUMERIC, 0), 2) AS price,

 	-- Replace NULL sales with median sales from CTE, round 2 decimals